informalsystems/quint/README.md

 Also: *TNT is TLA+ for baby programmers and their babies*

-Also: *You can type TNT even if your CAPS LOCK is broken*

-Also: *You can write it TNT, TnT, TzT, Tz⟘, or TИT.
-We don't care.*

 This is a surface syntax that uses the same background logic as TLA+ but does not try to mimic general mathematics.
 Instead it mimics functional languages, e.g., Scala and OCaml.